cheap-glitch/google-keep-to-clipboard/README.md

 Once the extension is installed, simply head to the Google Keep page and hover on the bottom of a note to make the toolbar appear.
 Click on the three little dots to open a contextual menu.
-You should see a new option at the bottom, titled *Copy to clipboard as…* Hover on it to make a submenu appear.

-Click on a formatting option, and that's it!
+Click on the format you want, and that's it!
 You can now paste the contents of the note anywhere.

 ## License & credits
 This software is distributed under the [GNU GPL v3.0](https://spdx.org/licenses/GPL-3.0.html).

-The Google Keep icon is from [Icons8](https://icons8.com/icons).
+The SVG icon is made from icons by [Icons8](https://icons8.com/icons) and [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect).